hopsayer/personal-linux-configs/README.md

 # how to use
-This contains some user configs of my Linux setup, located in the `/home/$USER/`.
+The repo contains some user configs of my Linux setup, located in the `/home/$USER/`.
 The directory structure reflects mine, paths must work if cloned.

 # mpv